Coral Snake - Topic Overview

 Symptoms that occur less often include double

-vision, difficulty breathing, sweating, muscle aches, and
+vision, trouble breathing, sweating, muscle aches, and

 confusion.
 In rare cases, a person may die from a coral snake